 Staying in a Buddhist Temple in Mount Kōya, Japan (What to Expect)

-Welcome back everyone!
-After an amazing day spent playing with friendly Japanese deer and visiting beautiful sacred sites in Nara, we made our way to Mount Kōya – a Buddhist temple settlement located in the mountains of Wakayama Prefecture.
-Mount Kōya is located two hours south of both Nara and Osaka and is the ideal place to find peace in the world.
+Mount Kōya is a peaceful Buddhist temple settlement located in the mountains of Wakayama Prefecture.
+This sacred town is located two hours south of both Nara and Osaka and is the ideal place to find peace.